jannfis/ansible-kubernetes-centos7/README.md

 ## Configuration

 Most of the global configuration is done via hostgroup variables, in ```group_vars/kubernetes-cluster```.
 It will add a global dict object named ```kubernetes``` to your variables namespace, so don't use that name anywhere else when working with the configured hosts.

+### Configure worker nodes

+Additionally to the Ansible inventory set-up, the cluster's worker nodes need to be defined in ```kubernetes.cluster.worker_nodes```.
+You need to specify the FQDN and the (primary) IP addresses of the cluster nodes.

+### Feature toggles
+The following are boolean values that specify what features you want to be enabled during setup

+- ```kubernetes.cluster.feature_toggles.flannel``` defines whether you want a Flannel network setup in your cluster
+- ```kubernetes.cluster.feature_toggles.metallb``` defines whether you want a MetalLB setup in your cluster
+- ```kubernetes.cluster.feature_toggles.glusterfs``` defines whether you want a GlusterFS setup in your cluster with Heketi provisioning